28 Feb Empty the Cup

-For example, as I’ve lately been focusing on relaxing and rejuvenating after some medical stuff, it’s painfully obvious how much my mind is filled with themes of work: little details of tasks to do, problems to avert, opportunities to capture keep swelling up again into awareness to capture my attention.
+Personally, my own mind is often filled with themes of work: details of tasks to do, problems to avert, and opportunities to capture keep swelling up again into awareness to capture my attention.
 For a friend of mine, the wallpaper of her own mind, as she puts it, is rumination about her health problems.

 What’s the “wallpaper” in your own mind – the everyday preoccupations that fill it up like bermuda grass taking over a yard?
 The usual suspects include recurring worries, issues with work, resentments, and regrets.
 Try to be more mindful of these, and disengage faster when they start taking over.
 Shift your attention to something that’s positive and interesting, and then try to invest yourself more in this topic.

 Sometimes you’re just stuck with a big bucket of tasks yet to do (I’ve been there . . . oops, I still am here!).
 But at least empty the bucket faster than you fill it with new tasks.

 Put some space between finishing one thing and starting another.
 For example, after sending one email, take a breath before replying to another one; when the dishes are done, pause for a break; in a conversation, let the ending of one topic reverberate for a moment before launching another one; take real time for lunch.